ramiss/arduino_DJI_03_RC_ARM/README.md

 **Instructions:**
 1. Complete the wiring per below.
-2. Install the following Libraries in Arduiono IDE:
+2. Install the following Libraries in Arduino IDE:
    - AltSoftSerial by Paul Stroffregen V1.4
    - ReefwingMSP by David Such V2.0.0
    - PulseInput by RCMags V1.0.0 (also install any dependencies)